 The festival starts from the bright lunar fortnight of the month and ending on the full moon in the Nepali annual calendar.
-Among the fifteen days on which it is celebrated, the most important days are the first, seventh, eighth, ninth and the tenth of the Dashain festival.
+Among the fifteen days on which it is celebrated, the most important days are the first, seventh, eighth, ninth, and the tenth of the Dashain festival.
 Everyone gets engaged in something to bring more life to the celebration like flying kites, playing cards, buying new clothes for the family, playing on the swing and ferries wheels.
-During the festival period the government offices, private offices, schools and universities are closed.
+During the festival period the government offices, private offices, schools, and universities are closed.

-The main feature of Dashain is the animal sacrifices.
-On the nineth day of the festival a large amount of animals like buffalos, sheep, goats, chickens, ducks are sacrificed to appease the Goddess Durga.
-In Hindu mythology, the Mahishasura the demon who was very powerful and disguised as a brutal water buffalo was creating a havoc in the devaloka ( the god’s world) and was unconquered by the Gods.
-So to get rid of him Parvati (the goddess) took the form of Durga in combination of the nine powerful Goddess had a battle for nine days and nights and defeated him finally on the tenth day.
+The main feature of Dashain is animal sacrifices.
+On the ninth day of the festival a large number of animals like buffalos, sheep, goats, chickens, ducks are sacrificed to appease the Goddess Durga.
+In Hindu mythology, the Mahishasura the demon who was very powerful and disguised as a brutal water buffalo was creating havoc in the Devaloka ( the god’s world) and was unconquered by the Gods.
+So to get rid of him Parvati (the goddess) took the form of Durga in a combination of the nine powerful Goddess had a battle for nine days and nights and defeated him finally on the tenth day.
 On the other hand, God Ram was able to kill the demon king Ravan on the tenth day when he evoked the Goddess Durga.
 So the tenth day is known as Vijaya Dasami (the victory day) and celebrated as the day of the victory of good over evil.

 The festival ends on the full moon day Kojagrata Purnima, Kojatrata means who is awake.
-On this the goddess Laxmi is worshipped and believed that she will bring fortune and prosperity to the one who stays awake though out the night.
+On this, the goddess Laxmi is worshipped and believed that she will bring fortune and prosperity to the one who stays awake throughout the night.
 So the people enjoy playing cards over the night.
 So the Dashain Festival ends with great fun and happiness.
-This year the Dashain festival falls from 27 Sept - 02 Oct 2017 and all the government offices remain close to celebrate the national festival together.
+This year the Dashain festival falls from 27 Sept - 02 Oct 2017 and all the government offices remain close to celebrating the national festival together.